srtaalej/bolt-python-assistant-template/README.md

 **`/listeners/assistant`**

 Configures the new Slack Assistant features, providing a dedicated side panel UI for users to interact with the AI chatbot.
-This includes:
+This module includes:

+`assistant.py`
 *  `@assistant.thread_started` - Manages when users start new assistant threads.
 *  `@assistant.user_message` - Processes user messages in assistant threads and app DMs. **Replaces traditional DM handling as seen in** `/listeners/events/user_message.py`

+`llm_caller.py`
+* Handles OpenAI API integration and message formatting.
+Includes the `call_llm()` function that sends conversation threads to OpenAI's models and converts markdown responses to Slack-compatible formatting.

 ## App Distribution / OAuth